strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 14 Oct 2025 --

+- Addressed issue where size selector was displayed for some items that should not be in the owner order view when editing an item in an order.

+-- 9 Oct 2025 --

+- Previous responsive styling was affecting menu item cards in an undesirable way, solution now in place.

+---

 -- 13 Oct 2025 --

 - corrections for checking if an item is already in an order being viewed.